Susana465/datahazards_TTW_chapter/03-case_study.md

 (er-datahazardscasestudy)=
-# Case Study: DERR Symposium and Data Hazards Workshop
+# Case Study: DER Symposium and Data Hazards Workshop

 (er-datahazardscasestudy-overview)=
 ## Overview
-The Data Ethics and Reproducible Research (DERR) Symposium was a one-day event held at the Alan Turing Institute 10th March 2023.
+The Data Ethics and Reproducibility (DER) Symposium was a one-day event held at the Alan Turing Institute 10th March 2023.
 In total, we had eighteen attendees in-person and eighteen attendees online, not including volunteers and hosts.
 This symposium aimed to showcase implementations of reproducibility and ethics for research, with a focus on Data Hazards.
 The symposium structure included a variety of speakers, an interactive workshop and networking oppurtunities.